dodid/minitrade/README.md

 Like in `Backtesting.py`, `self.data` is `_Data` type that supports progressively revealing of data, and the raw DataFrame can be accessed by `self.data.df`.

-To facilitate indicator calculation, Minitrade has built-in integration with [pandas_ta](https://github.com/twopirllc/pandas-ta) a TA library. `pandas_ta` is accessible using `.ta` property of any DataFrame.
+To facilitate indicator calculation, Minitrade has built-in integration with [pandas_ta](https://github.com/twopirllc/pandas-ta) as TA library. `pandas_ta` is accessible using `.ta` property of any DataFrame.
 Check out [here](https://github.com/twopirllc/pandas-ta#pandas-ta-dataframe-extension) for usage. `.ta` is also enhanced to support 2-level DataFrames.

 For example,